iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 2. Installs the virtual pipenv environment.
 3. Downloads further required external resources (such as JavaScript libraries).
 4. Creates a Desktop Item, from which IAV-Distortion can be initiated.
-5. Makes the remaining utility scripts executable.
+5. Makes the remaining utility scripts in the /src directory executable.
 6. Checks for configured autostarts of other installations of IAV-Distortion and gives a warning if some were found.
 7. Optionally configures the program's auto-start feature (using a cron job).